-Drug targets hard-to-reach leukemia stem cells responsible for relapsesJanuary 17th, 2013 in Cancer /
+Drug targets hard-to-reach leukemia stem cells responsible for relapsesJanuary 17, 2013 in Medicine & Health / Cancer

 Researchers at the University of California, San Diego School of Medicine have discovered that hard-to-reach, drug-resistant leukemia stem cells (LSCs) that overexpress multiple pro-survival protein forms are sensitive – and thus vulnerable – to a novel cancer stem cell-targeting drug currently under development.